-Another very helpful tool is called ”, which is downloadable from here.
-This tool can help users configure pin functionality easily.
-In addition, it automatically generates the source code to configure hardware resource.
+Another very helpful tool is called STM32CubeMX.
+This tool can help users configure pin functionality.
+In addition, it automatically generates suitable source code to configure hardware resources.

-The following file is the project file of the STMCubeMX tool which is used by the example project specified in this document.
+The following embedded file is the project file of the STMCubeMX tool which is used by the example project specified in this document.
+It is also included in the source code for this application note.